lnbits/boltcards/README.md

 ## Setting the card - Boltcard NFC Card Creator (easy way)

 - Add new card in the extension.
   - Set a max sats per transaction.
 Any transaction greater than this amount will be rejected.
-This is usually set higher than the funds in the wallet are to prevent accidential withdraws.
+This is usually set higher than the funds in the wallet are to prevent accidental withdraws.
   - Set a max sats per day.
 After the card spends this amount of sats in a day, additional transactions will be rejected.
   - Set a card name.
 This is just for your reference inside LNbits.
   - Set the card UID.
 This is the unique identifier of your NFC card and is 7 bytes.